4. Magnetic Data Interpretation - Considerations¶

 The most important, and impactful, strategy for interpreting geology from magnetic data is analyzing the data in tandem with all other available geoscientific data.
 Most 2D and 3D mapping and modelling software platforms allow geoscientists to bring many types of geoscientific data together to carry out exploratory data analysis and complete thorough and supported interpretations.

 - Survey lines and data - If magnetic data is not appropriately corrected, there is potential for survey lines and survey points to appear in the data.
 It is important then to plot magnetic grids along with the survey lines to confirm whether the lines are visible within the data, which we do not wish to unintentionally interpret as real geological features.
 This survey noise may be most identifiable in vertical or horizontal derivative, or downward continued data.
-Diurnal variation corrections, micro-levelling, and tie-line levelling normally is applied to reduce or eliminate survey noise.
+Diurnal variation corrections, micro-levelling (e.g. [Min91], and [WB15] image above right), and tie-line levelling normally is applied to reduce or eliminate survey noise.

 - Infrastructure - Man-made metal structures and buildings can cause a response in magnetic data.
 Often, towns and cities will be avoided by magnetic surveys and will not cause a problem, but isolated structures may be surveyed.
 It is always a good idea to view satellite data (e.g. Google Earth) or air phorographs to determine if there are any correlations between infrastructure and magnetic data.

 - Topographic data - It is important to review topographic data along with magnetic data.
-Normally, topography is corrected for during magnetic data processing, but it’s possible that not all effects of topography will be removed, especially in rugged, mountainous areas.
+Normally, topography is corrected for during magnetic data processing, but it’s possible that not all effects of topography will be removed, especially in rugged, mountainous areas (e.g. [UM08] - image to the right demonstrates the topographic influence on magnetic data for a synthetic model).
 Closely inspecting both datasets will help to identify any topographic noise, reducing the chance of misinterpretation of the magnetic data.
 It should be remembered, however, that there could be natural correlations between topography and magnetic data where for example, magnetic rocks are differentially weathered from non-magnetic rocks.
 Topographic data often accompanies magnetic data, however it can easily acquired through government natural resources databases (e.g. Geogratis).

 - Geology - Of course having geological information to guide magnetic data interpretation is optimal.
 A few disclaimers are required however.
 Geology maps from areas of very little outcrop exposure may have been primarily interpreted from magnetic data!
 Outcrop and field observations (e.g. mapped geologic contacts) should be regarded as first-order constraints for interpreting magnetic data.
 Again, however, as alluded to in the section above discussing depth of magnetic sources, a rock mapped at the surface, may be underlain or superimposed by a deeper magnetic source.
 So it is possible for a surface observation and magnetic data to appear inconsistent.
 Remember, magnetic data represents a 3D distribution of variably magnetic sources within the subsurface.
 This is why rock property data collection is important - to confirm whether what is found at surface is consistent with what we observe in magnetic data.

-- Gravity - Its is beneficial to compare gravity data, if available, with magnetic data.
+- Gravity - It is beneficial to compare gravity data, if available, with magnetic data.
 Gravity data often corroborates features observed in magnetic data.
-This is more often true of regional scale features, such as plutonic complexes, large scale volcanic or sedimentary sequences, large magnetic ore bodies, or regional structures.
+This is more often true of regional scale features, such as plutonic complexes, large scale volcanic or sedimentary sequences, large magnetic ore bodies, or regional structures (e.g. image above right, integrated geologic interpretation from magnetics and gravity data from Yukon Territory [MiraGLtd14]).
 These may be positive or negative correlations, in other words, highs in magnetic and gravity data may occur together, or one response may be high while the other is low.
 At local scales, more heterogeneity will be revealed in the data, and correlations may be more difficult to make.
 Gravity and magnetic data should not be expected to always correlate, since the responses are controlled by very different parameters of the rock.
 In the case of gravity, responses are controlled primarily by the mineralogy (abundance of high density versus low density minerals) and porosity of the rock, and in the case of magnetics, responses are controlled primarily by the abundance of magnetic minerals.

 - Other remote-sensing and geochemical data - Any and all other kinds of geoscientific data, and/or previous interpretations that researchers have made of these data will be helpful in guiding interpretations of magnetic data.
 Electromagnetic data can help identify or verify areas and extents of conductive cover rocks, distributions of more resistive lithologies, conductive ore bodies, and structure.
-Radiometric data can highlight various geologic domains, or zones of strong alteration affecting the rocks.
+Radiometric and spectral data can highlight various geologic domains, or zones of alteration affecting the rocks (e.g. the image to the right shows an integrated interpretation of magnetic and spectral data from the Kerman Belt, Iran [FMS+16]).
 Geochemical data will help identify related groups of rocks, and alteration footprints.